Bitter Melon (Ku Gua)

-Medicinal Uses: Stomach disorders, constipation, ulcers, malaria, cancer, diabetes, obesity, cardiovascular disorders, lowers cholesterol, colic, fever, chronic cough, painful menstruation, skin conditions, acne, eczema, psoriasis, heal wounds, measles, chicken pox, burning pain in the stomach, sunstroke, excess sweating, headaches, nausea, diarrhea, hemorrhoids, controls vomiting, type 1 herpes simplex virus.
+Medicinal Uses: Stomach disorders, constipation, ulcers, malaria, cancer, diabetes, obesity, cardiovascular disorders, lowers cholesterol, colic, fever, chronic cough, painful menstruation, skin conditions, acne, eczema, psoriasis, heal wounds, measles, chickenpox, burning pain in the stomach, sunstroke, excess sweating, headaches, nausea, diarrhea, hemorrhoids, vomiting, type 1 herpes simplex virus.

 Flavors/Temps: Bitter, Cool

 Bitter melon was introduced into China in the 14th century from India.
 It is now a common household vegetable popular in many Chinese dishes.
-A bitter tasting herb, its texture can be crunchy or soft depending on how you prepare it.
+A bitter-tasting herb, its texture can be crunchy or soft depending on how you prepare it.
 Besides being popularly used to treat diabetes, it is also considered able to detox your body and liver.
-The melons is sometimes called “cooling cucumber” due to its ability to clear Heat from the blood, organs, and body.
+The melon is sometimes called “cooling cucumber” due to its ability to Clear Heat from the blood, organs, and body.

 In Asia, the herb is said to have a “glowing” effect on the skin.
 Besides treating acne, eczema, psoriasis, and the signs of aging, slices of fresh melon are used on the face to help calm irritable, burning skin caused by excess heat.

 The fruit is typically eaten when green or as it begins to turn yellow.
-At this stage the flesh will be crunchy and watery in texture, like a cucumber, but bitter.
-The bitter flavor is reduced during cooking but makes for a popular addition to dim sum, soups and herbal teas.
-The pith at this stage will be sweet and intensely red, and can be eaten uncooked.
+At this stage, the flesh will be crunchy and watery in texture, like a cucumber, but bitter.
+The bitter flavor is reduced during cooking but makes for a popular addition to dim sum, soups, and herbal teas.
+The pith at this stage will be sweet and intensely red.
+It can be eaten uncooked.
 It is a popular ingredient in Southeast Asian salads.
 The fruit is truly ripe when it turns orange and splits into segments that peel back exposing the interior seeds covered in a bright red pulp.
 The Chinese also use it as a substitute for hops in some beers.

 It is considered the most bitter of all fruits and vegetables.

 The dried leaves are commercially available as tea bags.
-And a tea made from an infusion of the dried slices of melon is called gohyah tea and it is used to treat liver disorders, sore throats, and aid digestion.
+And a tea made from an infusion of the dried slices of melon is called gohyah tea and it is used to treat liver disorders, sore throats, and as a digestive aid.
 The seeds can be dried and powdered and added to food.
-However, use the seeds cautiously as used in excess they may cause fever, headaches, and even coma.
+Use the seeds cautiously however, consumed in excess they may cause fever, headaches, and even coma.

 The young shoots and leaves can be eaten as greens.
 In India, bitter melon is often served with yogurt as a side dish or in curry dishes.
-In Nepal it is prepared as a fresh pickle.
-In Pakistan it is often cooked with garlic, red chili powder, turmeric, salt, coriander, and a pinch of cumin seeds.
+In Nepal, it is prepared as a fresh pickle.
+In Pakistan, it is often cooked with garlic (LINK), red chili powder, turmeric (LINK), salt, coriander (LINK), and a pinch of cumin seeds.
 In Japan, in Okinawan cuisine, it is a very popular ingredient in many local dishes.
 In Thailand, bitter melon is often stuffed with minced pork and garlic and prepared in a clear broth.

 The compound, Chlorogenic acid, found in bitter melon is known to be a powerful antioxidant that can help protect your cells from damage.
-The cucurbitacins found in bitter melon contribute the fruits bitter flavor and ability to cleanse and invigorate the blood, helping to balance blood sugar levels, prevent cancers, and fight viruses.
-The compound lectin, also helps to reduce blood sugar levels and is a major contributor to the melons hypoglycemic properties.
+The cucurbitacins found in bitter melon contribute to the fruit’s bitter flavor and ability to cleanse and invigorate the blood, help balance blood sugar levels, prevent cancers, and fight viruses.
+The compound lectin also helps to reduce blood sugar levels and is a major contributor to the melon’s hypoglycemic properties.
 Bitter melon also contains high levels of quinine which is used to treat malaria.